oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-cs01.md

-TOSCA provides a type system to describe reusable building blocks to construct a service template (i.e. for the nodes, relationship, group and policy templates, and the data, capabilities, interfaces, and artifacts used in the node and relationship templates).
+TOSCA provides a type system to describe reusable building blocks to construct a service template (i.e. for the nodes, relationship, group and policy definitions, and the data, capabilities, interfaces, and artifacts used in the node and relationship templates).
 TOSCA types are reusable TOSCA entities and are defined in their specific sections in the TOSCA file.